The Epic 2023-24 Rajasthan Road Trip From Mumbai

 Formerly the primary residence of the kings of Bikaner, Junagarh Fort is among the few Indian Forts that is not perched on a hill.
 Comprising endless Jali work and red sandstone carvings, all of which are typically ornate, Junagarh Fort makes for one of the most incredible structures in Bikaner.

 A Rajasthani structure made in European style is the perfect way to describe Lalgarh Palace.
-Famous for changing colours concerning the sun, this palace is a must-see in all of Rajasthan.
+Famous for changing colors concerning the sun, this palace is a must-see in all of Rajasthan.

 Karni Mata Temple